7 tips on how to improve Customer Experience (CX) by empowering employees

 It may also be helpful to monitor employee perceptions about empowerment as part of your wider employee engagement listening program, as this will give them an opportunity to express themselves anonymously.
 It will also give you an organization-wide snapshot of whether the majority of employees feel empowered – which will have an impact on the organization’s culture.

 3. Align your internal values and cultural norms with employee empowerment

 The values and behaviors of your organization need to align with the levels of autonomy and trust you are encouraging employees to embrace.
 This process is critical to the overall discipline of experience management – it ensures that the desired outcome translates to the day-to-day priorities and behaviors of employees.

 5. Provide an outlet for the employee voice

-6. Recognize and incentivize employees appropriately for customer outcomes
+6. Recognize and incentivize employee empowerment

 7. Use local leaders to create empowering environments